Irajiack/Irajiack/README.md

 <h2> Hello! </h2>
 I'm Irajiack (She/Her), but you can call me Ira for short!
-I am your local French Canadian depressie, ADHD potato-goldfish!
+I'm your local French Canadian ADHD potato!

 I'm a full-stack dev, I mostly gear toward self projects and freelancing!
 I've been coding for more than 13 years!
 Starting easy with HTML, CSS and PHP in 2008 and by 2010 I started learning Javascript and Ajax!
 I am not concidering myself has specially gift or extremely good at it but I do think I can defend myself!